mwdle/HomeAssistantConfig/README.md

     * Home Assistant and RouterRebooter can directly communicate.
     * Home Assistant and Music Assistant can directly communicate.

-5. Start the containers:
+6. Start the containers:

     ```shell
     docker compose up -d
     ```

-6. To update images and containers (RouterRebooter must be built using the [RouterRebooter repository](https://github.com/mwdle/RouterRebooter)):
+7. To update images and containers (RouterRebooter must be built using the [RouterRebooter repository](https://github.com/mwdle/RouterRebooter)):

     ```shell
-    docker compose pull -ignore-pull-failures # RouterRebooter must be built using a dockerfile from the RouterRebooter repository, so trying to pull it will fail.
+    docker compose pull --ignore-pull-failures # RouterRebooter must be built using a dockerfile from the RouterRebooter repository, so trying to pull it will fail.
     docker compose up -d
     ```